Managing Attendance Policy

 - Routine informal communication/keeping in touch

-- Inviting employees to Long-Term Absence Review meetings (Template Letter - Invite to Long-Term Absence Review Meeting) as appropriate to discuss their absence and next steps in the process.
-Other template letters are available from local HR Teams.
+- Inviting employees to Long-Term Absence Support meetings (Template Letter - Invite to Long-Term Absence Review Meeting) as appropriate to discuss their absence and next steps in the process.
+Other Template Letters are available from local HR Teams.

 - These meetings should be documented using the Form - Long-Term Absence Review Meeting Record.